How do I . . .

 - Reinstate my license?

 - Update my contact information with the VBOA?

 Become a Virginia CPA

-- an accounting concentration or equivalent, in accordance with Board Regulation
+- An accounting concentration or equivalent, in accordance with Board Regulation 18VAC5-22-70

-The Virginia Board of Accountancy (VBOA) encourages applicants to incorporate at least some graduate-level study of accounting in meeting the 150 semester hour requirement.
+The VBOA encourages applicants to incorporate at least some graduate-level study of accounting in meeting the 150 semester hour requirement.
 See the recommendation from the VBOA.

 Pursuant to Board Regulation 18VAC5-22-100:

 Prior to applying for a license, an individual must have been employed in academia, a firm, government, or industry in any capacity involving the substantial use of accounting, financial, tax, or other skills that are relevant, as determined by the VBOA, to providing services to the public using the CPA title or to an employer using the CPA title for a period that is the full-time equivalent of one year.
 Whether other skills are relevant shall be determined by the VBOA on a case-by-case basis.
 Self-employment does not meet the definition of experience in accordance with § 54.1-4400, Code of Virginia.

 During the licensure application process, applicants will be required to complete an Experience Verification Form.